Close Menu

 Steam Screenshot Uploader Window

-Click on the ‘Show On Disk’ button to go to the folder location.
+Click ‘Show On Disk’ to go to the folder location.

-How to Find Steam Screenshots Using Computer File System
+How to Find Your Steam Screenshots Using the File System

-Remember, in place of a username, you need to enter your Mac username, not a Steam one.
+In place of a username, enter your Mac username, not a Steam one.

-Replace <user-id> with your Steam user ID and <app-id> with the ID of the game you’re taking screenshots in.
-For example, let’s say your user ID is “1234567” and the app ID for Counter-Strike: Global Offensive is 730, so its screenshots would be accessed using the following location:
+Replace <user-id> with your Steam user ID and <app-id> with the game ID you are finding screenshots for.
+Let’s say your user ID is “1234567” and the app ID for Counter-Strike: Global Offensive is 730; its screenshots folder can be accessed at the following path:

 C:\Program Files (x86)\Steam\userdata\1234567\760\remote\730\screenshots